 Hopefully, though, this article will help address some of the most common talking points on this topic.
 To help we are including a side-by-side comparison for a quick visual reference of on-prem vs cloud.

-Do you have any more DAM questions about having your digital asset management system set up locally to your organization?
+Do you have any more questions about setting up your digital asset management system locally for your organization?